shailensukul/CKA/Services-Networking/Services.md

 * Make sure that you are connecting to the service's cluster IP from within the cluster and not outside it
 * Do not ping the service IP as it is a virutal and will not respond to ping
 * If you've defined a readiness probe, make sure that it is succeeding, otherwise the pod will not be part of the service
-* Examine the endpoints to confirm that the pod is a part of the service: `kubectl get endpoints`
+* Examine the endpoints to confirm that the pod is a part of the service: `kubectl get endpoints <serviceName>`
 * If the service FQDN is not responding, try using the cluster IP
 * Check whether you are connecting to the service port and not the target port
 * Try connecting to the pod IP directly to confirm your pod is accepting connections on the correct port